yoshihikosuzuki/plotly_light/README.md

 <img src="assets/example_hist2.png" width="800">

-You can also use a custom layout
+You can also use a custom layout.
+For example, the following code sets axis labels and makes the x-axis reversed:

 ```python
 layout = pl.layout(x_title="Number", y_title="Frequency", x_reversed=True)